Hens for the Homestead or Backyard Chicken Coop: Top 10 Chicken Breeds

-This breed is often described as a big gentle bird, and can be bullied by other breeds in the flock.
-The buff colored bird is very common, whereas, the other colors – black, blue or white – are quite rare.
+This breed is often described as a big gentle bird and can be bullied by other breeds in the flock.
+The buff-colored bird is very common, whereas, the other colors – black, blue or white – are quite rare.
 This breed is a good brooder and an excellent mother.
-The hen weighs in at 8 pounds, and produces an above average sized brown egg.
+The hen weighs in at 8 pounds and produces an above-average sized brown egg.

 This breed was developed in 19th century New England and was once a very common homestead bird, and was considered to be America’s favorite bird at the time.
-The hen weighs approximately 7.5 pounds and produces a pinkish brown egg that is above average in size.
+The hen weighs approximately 7.5 pounds and produces a pinkish-brown egg that is above average in size.
 This breed has very many color choices to choose from.

 This breed is an Old English favorite, which is uncommon and somewhat difficult to find.
-The hen weighs in at 7 pounds, and is considered to be a good brooder and a good mother.
+The hen weighs in at 7 pounds and is considered to be a good brooder and a good mother.

 The Welsummer is also considered to be an uncommon breed, however, I was able to find many hatcheries who carried this breed.
-This breed is especially known for their large, rich dark terracotta brown eggs.
+This breed is especially known for its large, rich dark terracotta brown eggs.
 These birds have a beautiful red partridge color and weigh approximately 6 pounds.

 This is my top ten list of chickens that I would consider for a homestead, or backyard flock, for the reasons that I mentioned above.
-Obviously, if your criteria for choosing birds is different than mine, your list will be different.
+Obviously, if your criteria for choosing birds are different than mine, your list will be different.
 And with 100’s of breeds to choose from, no two lists will be the same.

 Other Chicken Links: